 Bonus Comforter Folding Hack: Fold bulky down or down alternative comforters and blankets fresh from the dryer.
 They’re easier to manipulate—and less likely to wrinkle—when they’re warm.

 Use these practical tips and step-by-step instructions to simplify comforter storage.
-For more on bedding storage and other helpful advice, explore our Tips & Ideas page.
+For more on bedding storage and other helpful advice, explore our other Guides.